 What is wet brining?
 An awesome technique to make your meat juicier, tastier, and give it a great texture.

-Soak your meat in a salt water brine ratio of 1 cup water to 1-gallon water.
+- Soak your meat in a saltwater brine ratio of 1 cup water to 1 gallon of water.

-Add any additional spices you would like in the water as well.
+- Add any additional spices you would like to the water as well.

 This simple technique is well worth the extra time, and the patience necessary.
 After you learn your favorite seasonings, wet brining will be a must for any meat in your household.

-As always, if you or someone you know find this information on What Is Wet Brining; please consider sharing it with your Grilling friends and on social media!
+As always, if you or someone you know find this information in our what is wet brining guide helpful; please consider sharing it with your grilling friends and on social media.

 If you would like to leave a comment or have useful tips of your own to share on how to wet brine meat, please do so below.
 We always welcome your input.